EngXcel

 If you become unwell during your course with us, and you're not sure what to do, let us know - you can talk to us at school or give us a call on our 24/7 emergency number if it's outside of school hours.
 We can help you to find a pharmacist or book you a doctor's appointment, and we have trained first aiders at school who can help with any minor injuries.

-To help us give you the best support possible in the event of a medical emergency, we ask you to supply information during registration about any allergies you have, medicine you're taking or any other medical information we should know about.
+To help us give you the best support possible in the event of a medical emergency, we ask you to supply information during enrolment about any allergies you have, medicine you're taking or any other medical information we should know about.
 Please make sure to complete this information to the best of your ability.

 Safeguarding & Welfare Policy